-The position of the histone H3 at lysine 9 (H3-K9) is important for epigenetic regulation of the genes, as it can be either methylated or acetylated.
-It was well demonstrated that switching acetylation to methylation on H3-K9 leads to chromatin gene silencing in many organisms.
-Methylated H3-K9 has been involved in tumorigenesis through inactivation of tumor suppression genes.
-Thus, identification of genes silenced through H3-K9 methylation is of particular significance for understanding and analyzing biological processes under the normal and pathological conditions.
+Methylation on histone H3 at lysine 4(H3-K4) play an important role in epigenetic regulation of the genes, and it was well demonstrated that methylation on H3-K4 leads to chromatin gene activation in many organisms.
+Dimethylation at H3-K4 may serve as a global epigenetic mark in euchromatin.
+Thus, identification of genes activated through H3-K4 methylation is of particular significance for understanding and analyzing biological processes under the normal and pathological conditions.

 Chromatin Immunoprecipitation (ChIP) is a powerful technique for studying protein-DNA interaction in vivo.
-ChIP also offers an advantageous tool that allows identification of silenced genes associated with methylated histone H3-K9.
-ChIP coupled with microarrays could be further used for profiling or mapping histone H3-K9 methylation patterns.
-Requirement for using ChIP to analyze histone-DNA interaction in solid tissues and tumors is rapidly increasing.
-There are several methods used for chromatin immunoprecipitation; however, most of these methods available so far are considerably time consuming, labor intensive, or have low throughput.
+ChIP also offers an advantageous tool that allows identification of activated genes associated with methylated histone H3-K4.
+ChIP coupled with microarrays could be further used for profiling or mapping histone H3-K4 methylation patterns.
+There are several methods used for chromatin immunoprecipitation, however, most of these methods available so far are considerably time consuming and labor intensive, or have low throughput.
 Furthermore, these methods are not specifically designed for solid tissues.

-The $EpiQuik^{TM}$ Tissue Methyl-Histone H3-K9 ChIP Kit uses a proprietary and unique procedure and composition to investigate interactions of histone H3-K9 methylation and DNA in a variety of mammalian tissues.
-The $EpiQuik^{TM}$ Tissue Methyl-Histone H3-K9 ChIP Kit has the following features:
+The EpiQuik[TM] Tissue Methyl-Histone H3-K4 ChIP Kit uses a proprietary and unique procedure and composition to investigate interactions of histone H3-K4 methylation and DNA in variety of mammalian tissues.
+The EpiQuik[TM] Tissue Methyl-Histone H3-K4 ChIP Kit has the following features: